jvastola/Theta/docs/signaling_integration.md

    - Applies the remote SDP and flushes queued ICE candidates.
 5. **Data channel opens**
    - The async callback emits a `WebRtcRuntimeEvent::TransportEstablished`, the frame loop attaches a `CommandTransport::WebRtc`, and negotiation state flips to `Connected`.
+6. **Fallback orchestration**
+   - When a WebRTC transport attaches, any previously active QUIC session is preserved as a fallback.
+   - If negotiation later fails or disconnects, `mark_webrtc_failed()` tears down the WebRTC transport and `reactivate_fallback_transport()` re-attaches the preserved session.

 ### ICE Candidate Exchange